RarelyCharlie/rarelycharlie.github.io/_howto/dark.md

 Please provide feedback in the forum: [Dark theme with contrast settings](https://www.7cups.com/forum/LaurasOffice_133/SuggestionsandProblemSolving_383/Darkthemewithcontrastsettings_167439/)

 Alternatively, to contact the author go to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie) and send a message.

+Please do not send feedback about this unofficial feature to 7 Cups, because they will be unable to act on it.